 Not an assessment person and would rather do this visually?
 A great place to start is by using Pinterest.
 Not only can you follow each of Texas Tech's colleges and get a feel for what they are about, you can use your own boards as a way of organizing your thoughts and clarifying what it is you really want to pursue.

 Now that you've learned about yourself and started to identify where your strengths, interests, and values lie, it is time to connect those to majors and minors at Texas Tech.
 Below we've provided you with multiple resources to help you make those connections and begin researching what major and/or minor will be a best fit for you!

-These are helpful tools that group TTU majors and minors based on the career areas you might be interested in (you can find another example here).
+These are helpful tools that group TTU majors and minors based on the career areas you might be interested in.
 Notice there is often overlap and many majors fall into multiple areas.
 What is the best way to use this tool?
 Mark through everything that doesn't work, and then start doing research based on majors you've narrowed down to.